okx/okexchain-docs/core-concepts/validator/validators-faq.md

 Validators should expect to provision one or more data center locations with redundant power, networking, firewalls, HSMs and servers.

 We expect that a modest level of hardware specifications will be needed initially and that they might rise as network use increases.
-Participating in the testnet is the best way to learn more.

 ### What are software requirements?